© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa in Bottom Copse is a scheduled monument protected by Historic England under reference 1001848.
 View the official record →

-Bottom Copse Roman Villa is a Romano-British settlement site located in Hampshire.
+Bottom Copse is a Roman villa situated in Hampshire, England, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001848.

 Roman villa in Bottom Copse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001848.